In Conversation with Judith Heumann, Internationally Recognized Disability Rights Advocate

 Each October, the Office of Disability Employment Policy at the U.S. Department of Labor sponsors National Disability Employment Awareness Month.
 This year’s theme is "Disability: Part of the Equity Equation."

-In recognition of the month, and as part of AIR’s journey to becoming an inclusive workplace for all, we are hosting a powerful conversation with disability rights advocate Judy Heumann on October 18, 2022.
+In recognition of the month, and as part of AIR’s journey to becoming an inclusive workplace for all, we hosted a powerful conversation with disability rights advocate Judy Heumann on October 18, 2022.
 Check out her website and interview with Trevor Noah to learn more about Heumann, sometimes called the mother of the disability rights community.

 - Judy’s own story, featured in “Crip Camp: A Disability Revolution,” a 2020 Independent Spirit- and Peabody Award-winning documentary, produced by former President Barack Obama and Michelle Obama's production company, Higher Ground Productions;